TBD54566975/developer.tbd.website/blog/2023-04-18-benri-hosts-ssi-service.md

 allow users to share their identity information and credentials with others in a secure and privacy-preserving way.
 Facilitate credential suspension, credential revocations, applying for credentials, exchanging credentials, and data schemas for credentials and other verifiable data.
+It is not meant for production use, but is a learning tool to learn more about SSI technology.

 To make it easy for users to access the SSI-Service, Benri is providing 3 main
 endpoints: https://ssi.benri.io, which hosts the main application,